sst/guide/index.md

   <div class="title">
     <h2>Collaborate <span>with your team</span></h2>
     <br />
     <p>Create preview or feature environments.
-Or one for everybody on your team.</p>
+Or one for everyone on your team.</p>
     <img src="/assets/lander/graphics/collaborate-sparkle.svg" />
   </div>